I purchased my first HyperVerse membership in December 2020 (they were then called HyperFund)….a lot has changed since then…⚠️

 - My primary family accounts appear to be OK; only one family member is currently withdrawing and it seems grand.
 The others have only been re-buying.

-- Overall, I have withdrawn much more than I purchased in memberships.
+- Overall, I have withdrawn more than I spent purchasing memberships.

 * For these accounts, there is a “Risk Warning” message and ID request.
 There is no further information regarding the process or what happens next.
 I have not yet submitted any ID — I’m hoping they come to their senses and provide ability for us to collapse accounts into one or at least streamline the process….and re-enable the release of rewards.